JDK-8356043 : Add lint warnings for unnecessary warning suppression

 ```

-Clearly one of them is unnecessary, but which one?
-The implementation always assumes that the innermost annotation is the "real" one doing the suppression and any containing annotations are the "unnecessary" ones.
-In the above example, the outer annotation on `class A` would generate the warning.
-This behavior is consistent with the principle that warning suppression should be apply as narrowly as possible; removing the suppression indicated by the warning always ensures that this principle is applied.
+Clearly one of the `@SuppressWarnings` annotations is unnecessary, but which one?
+The implementation always assumes that the innermost annotation is the "real" one doing the suppression, and therefore any outer annotations are the "unnecessary" ones.
+In the above example, the outer annotation on `class A` would generate an unnecessary suppression warning.
+This behavior is consistent with the principle that warning suppression should be apply as narrowly as possible: removing the annotation indicated by the warning will ensure that this property is maintained.

 Specification